Before you start

-To make someone your friend, mouse over their avatar, click the and choose Add Friend.
+To make someone your friend, mouse over their avatar, click the and choose View Full Profile, then click the Add Friend button.
 This person will receive a friendship request: if they accept it, then they will be on your friends list, and you will be on theirs.

 When someone else offers you friendship, a dialog box appears in the lower-right corner of your screen.

-Click Decline to cancel the offer.
-The other person receives onscreen notification that you declined the friendship offer.
+If you click Decline to cancel the offer, the other person receives a notification that you declined the friendship offer.

 |Tip: Strike up a conversation or have some interaction before asking someone to be your friend—it's good manners!|